DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 Notifications are currently switched off by default.
 We will explore why this decision was made and look at changing the default to ‘on’.

+We will also conduct a workshop to understand the value of the current notifications and if any other notifications are needed.

 ### Adding new notifications when we add permissions to the service

-We are in the process of scoping out the possible user permissions for Publish.
+We are introducing user permissions to the service to give providers more control over who can manage their organisation’s data.

 This work is likely to affect notifications because:

 - we may need more notifications as new functionality is added - for example, the ability for a user to ‘review’ a course before it is published
 - we currently only send notifications to accredited bodies - we may want to expand this to lead schools

 ### Updating notification content when the status of a course changes

-We are documenting the different status types of a course.
+We are considering how to improve the course publishing workflow and the different statuses a course can be in.

 This work may affect notifications because:

-- we may find ways to streamline and reduce the number of notifications needed
+- we may find ways to simplify and reduce the number of notifications needed
 - the user actions that trigger notifications may change